-WINNIPEG, MANITOBA--(Marketwire - Oct 1, 2012) - Kane Biotech Inc. (TSX VENTURE:KNE), a biotechnology company engaged in the development and commercialization of products that prevent and remove microbial biofilms announces that a Cooperative Research and Development Agreement (CRADA) has just been signed with the U.S. Army Institute of Surgical Research (USAISR) in Fort Sam Houston, Texas.
+WINNIPEG, MANITOBA--(Marketwire - Oct.
+1, 2012) - Kane Biotech Inc. (KNE.V), a biotechnology company engaged in the development and commercialization of products that prevent and remove microbial biofilms announces that a Cooperative Research and Development Agreement (CRADA) has just been signed with the U.S. Army Institute of Surgical Research (USAISR) in Fort Sam Houston, Texas.
 This agreement replaces the original agreement that was previously signed with the Walter Reed Army Institute of Research.

 About Kane Biotech Inc.